Skip to main content

 Landing Pageslanding-pageHighrise, Unbounce, VWO, CXL InstituteFirst-person CTAs, social proof placement, multi-step formsGut-feel CRO copy

 • Running one skill in isolation.
 The email skill and the ad creative skill are calibrated to work together within a single campaign.
 Cold TOF ad copy should match the tone of the email welcome sequence the prospect enters after clicking.
-If they were briefed separately, they will not match.
 Brief Claude on the full campaign context even when you are only invoking one skill.

 • Using demographic segments for personalization copy.
-Behavioral segmentation — based on actions like page visits, email clicks, and trial usage — dramatically outperforms job title and industry-based targeting in documented research from Iterable.
+Behavioral segmentation — based on actions like page visits, email clicks, and trial usage — dramatically outperforms job title and industry-based targeting in Iterable's documented research.
 Build behavioral segments in Intempt's Segmentation module first.

 • Skipping the experiment step.
 The landing page skill generates headline variants benchmarked against known A/B test data.
 Those are starting points, not guaranteed winners.
 Running the experiment inside Intempt's Experiments module turns skill output into validated performance data for that client's specific audience.